 If none of these help, proceed with the fix.

-Step 1: Press the Win + R keys together on your keyboard to open the Run command.
+Step 1: Press Windows key + R from the keyboard to open the Run command.

-Step 2: Write ncpa.cpl in the Run command search field and hit Enter.
-This will open the Network Connections window.
+Step 2: In the Run command search box, type ncpa.cpl and press OK to open the Network connections window.

 Here, go to the Power Management tab and uncheck the box next to Allow the computer to turn-off this device to save power.